 Contrary to popular belief, a “weapon” need not be a firearm.
 Instead, a bat, stick, rock, knife, or other sorts of instruments may constitute a weapon.
 Moreover, the main concern among prosecutors and law enforcement is what the device was used for or the manner in which it was used versus simple possession of the instrument.
 Common examples of weapons include:

 - Gun / Firearm / Rifle / Shot Gun

 - Other Instruments that can cause Great Bodily Harm

-Common Legal Defenses to Weapon Charges
+Legal Defenses to Weapons Charges

 - Unlawful Search & Seizure: Unless someone consents to a detention or search of their persons, vehicle, or home, police officers must be armed with probable cause or a warrant to conduct an intrusive search.
 Weapon charges can be defeated by alleging the Police Officers were not lawfully permitted to seize an individual or search their persons.
 If the court orders the weapon suppressed as a violation of someone’s Fourth Amendment rights, the weapon cannot be used as evidence and the prosecution will be unable to proceed with their case.